MatthewReid854/reliability/docs/Kaplan-Meier estimate of reliability.rst

 -   print_results - True/False.
 Default is True.
 Will display a pandas dataframe of results in the console.
 -   plot_CI - shades the upper and lower confidence interval
 -   CI - confidence interval between 0 and 1.
 Default is 0.95 for 95% CI.
+-   plot_type - SF, CDF, or CHF.
+Default is SF.

 Outputs: